-Interstate commerce.
-Under the proposed special rule, a person may deliver, receive, carry, transport, ship, sell, offer to sell, purchase, or offer to purchase a salmon-crested cockatoo in interstate commerce.
 Although we do not have current data, we believe there are a large number of salmon-crested cockatoos in the United States.
-Current ISIS (International Species Information System) information shows 123 salmoncrested cockatoos are held in U.S. zoos (ISIS 2008, p.
+Current ISIS (International Species Information

+System) information shows 123 salmoncrested cockatoos are held in U.S. zoos (ISIS 2008, p.
 4).
 This number is an underestimate as some zoos do not enter data into the ISIS database.
-In addition, CITES annual report data shows that 58,484 salmon-crested cockatoos were imported into the United States between 1981 and 1989 (UNEP-WCMC 2009b, p.
+In addition, CITES annual report data shows that 58,484 live salmon-crested cockatoos were imported into the United States between 1981 and 1989, before the species was added to CITES Appendix I (UNEP-WCMC 2009b, p.
 2).
 We believe that a number of these birds are still held in captivity in the United States.
-In 1990 and 1991, surveys of captive breeding by U.S. aviculturists showed 820 and 625 salmon-crested cockatoos were held by 239 and 194 survey respondents, respectively (Allen & Johnson 1991, p.
+In 1990 and 1991, surveys of captive breeding by U.S. aviculturists showed 820 and 625 salmon-crested cockatoos were held by 239 and 194 survey respondents, respectively (Allen and Johnson 1991, p.
 17; Johnson 1992, p.
 46).
-We have no information to suggest that interstate commerce activities are associated with threats to the salmon-crested cockatoo or will negatively affect any efforts aimed at the recovery of wild populations of the species.
-At the same time, the prohibitions on take under 50 CFR 17.31 would apply under this special rule, and any interstate commerce activities that could incidentally take cockatoos would require a permit under 50 CFR 17.32.
-Therefore, we find that it is not necessary or advisable for the conservation of the salmon-crested cockatoo to regulate interstate commerce of this species.
+We have no information to suggest that interstate commerce activities are associated with threats to the salmon-crested cockatoo in the wild or will negatively affect any efforts aimed at the recovery of wild populations of the species.
+Furthermore, allowing interstate commerce of birds captive-bred and reared in the United States will preclude the U.S. demand for salmon-crested cockatoos obtained from international markets, which would otherwise contribute to the illegal capture and trade of wild birds.
+Therefore, because interstate commerce within the United States has not been found to threaten the salmon-crested cockatoo, the species is otherwise protected in the course of interstate commercial activities under the incidental take provisions contained in 50 CFR 17.31, and international trade of this species for primarily commercial purposes is prohibited under CITES, we find this special rule contains all the prohibitions and authorizations necessary and advisable for the conservation of the salmon-crested cockatoo.